-allaboutpai.com → Help Save Pai Hot Springs This is a special Pai Hot Springs page from allaboutpai.com, which has lots of information about Pai, a town in the mountains of Northern Thailand.
+This is a special Pai Hot Springs page from allaboutpai.com, which has lots of information about Pai, a town in the mountains of Northern Thailand.

-10"-16" deep pools.
+There is a wonderful natural hot spring (official name: Tha Pai Hot Springs, not to be confused with the privately-run Tha Pai Spa Camping or Tha Pai Spa Exotic Home) about 8km south of Pai where a cold river and boiling hot source meet in 10"-16" deep pools.
 You can freeze your butt off motorbiking there in the pre-dawn hours and then sit and relax as the rays of the just-appearing sun shoot through the steam rising around you.
 Everywhere you look there are trees and nature, and not a speck of concrete in site.

 This local treasure has been run by locals and available for free to all locals for centuries.
 It has even been free over the last 12 or so years, when it has been under the local Forestry officials' care.

 Sadly, in July 2006, for the first time ever in the history of Pai, the Thai Forestry Department in Bangkok wrested control of the hot springs from locals and started charging for entry.
-Worse yet, the fee rapidly went to
+Worse yet, the fee rapidly went to 20B for Thais, and 400B for foreigners, a 20x difference.

 These outrageous prices, and this outrageous price discrimination, which are not just limited to Pai, have been alienating tourists and tour operators for years, spawning a flood of complaints about park fees all across the country.